jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: None != 'I received this message: hello'

-- I change the return value to match the expectation and the test pass
+- I will make the return value to match the expectation and the test pass

   .. code-block:: python